-You are eligible to apply to be certified as a Criminal Law Specialist if you have been admitted to the practice of law continuously for at least 7 years, and during the 2 immediately preceding years you engaged in the practice of law within the State of Arizona.
+You are eligible to apply to be Board certified as a Criminal Law legal specialist if you have been admitted to the practice of law continuously for at least 7 years, and during the 2 immediately preceding years you engaged in the practice of law within the State of Arizona.
 After admission, you must have engaged in legal service on an annual basis equivalent to at least 50% or more of a full-time practice.
 Combine these qualifications with your high ethical standards, excellent peer reviews, specialized legal education, and tested knowledge to achieve the honorable distinction of Certified Specialist.

 Your experience will be measured by your substantial involvement in the field of Criminal Law, as follows: